Ocean observations

 - With all of its stairways, the property is not ideal for small children or anyone with walking difficulties.

-- Aside from the obvious activities of swimming and surfing, there’s lots to explore in and around Misty Cliffs, Scarborough and Kommetjie.
-Including plenty of hiking trails, windsurfing, kitesurfing, fishing, kids adventure courses, flavours of fynbos at the Good Hope Nursery, mussel harvesting (permits can be collected from the local post office) and Redhill Pottery shopping on Kilfinian Farm.
+- Aside from the obvious activities of swimming and surfing, there’s lots to explore in and around the Southern Peninsula.
+Including plenty of hiking trails, windsurfing, kitesurfing, fishing, kids adventure courses, flavours of fynbos at the Good Hope Nursery, mussel harvesting (permits can be collected from the local post office) and Redhill Pottery shopping on Kilfinan Farm.